-At -0.3 for FY19, UMM's CFI score is below zero for the first time since FY13.
+At 0.3 for FY20, UMM's CFI score recovered from being below zero in the previous year.

 Performance of the CFI score can be evaluated on a scale of -4 to 10 as shown on the following page.
 These scores do not have absolute precision.
 They are indicators of ranges of financial health that can be indicators of overall institutional well-being, when combined with nonfinancial indicators.
 This would be consistent with the fact that there are a large number of variables that can impact an institution and influence the results of these ratios.
 However, the ranges do have enough precision to be indicators of the institutional financial health, and the CFI as well as its trend line, over a period of time, can be the single most important measure of the financial health for the institution.